flyingkeyboard/fswdnd/readme.md

 ### How to setup the database

-Ensure a Postgres database called 'news' is created before running below steps:
+Ensure a Postgres database called 'news' is created before running steps below:

 Download the newdata.sql in
 https://classroom.udacity.com/nanodegrees/nd004/parts/51200cee-6bb3-4b55-b469-7d4dd9ad7765/modules/c57b57d4-29a8-4c5f-9bb8-5d53df3e48f4/lessons/bc938915-0f7e-4550-a48f-82241ab649e3/concepts/a9cf98c8-0325-4c68-b972-58d5957f1a91

 Use the psql command to create the three required tables:

-psql -d news -f newsdata.sql.
+psql -d news -f newsdata.sql

-Here's what this command does:
+**Here's what this command does**

 psql — the PostgreSQL command line program
 -d news — connect to the database named news